feedhenry/fh-fhc/README.md

 ## Internationalization

-all of the strings expecting to be internationalized has to be passed through i18n._() function like:
+All of the strings expecting to be internationalized have to be passed through i18n._() function like:

 ```js
 module.exports = {